buildpacks/community/GOVERNANCE.md

 #### Team Leads

 Each team has a Team Lead.
 The Team Lead is a maintainer who has special responsibilites for representing team concerns at the project level.
+Team Leads are appointed by the TOC.

 These additional responsibilities include:
 * casting binding votes on RFCs as described in the RFC process.
 * stewarding project RFCs owned by the team as described in the RFC process.
 * representing the work of the team to the TOC.
+* acting as the **Release Manager** for the team's components, including making final release decisions and ensuring compliance with the project's release processes.
 * delegating another maintainer from the same Team to temporarily fulfill these responsibilities.

 #### Maintainers